Why Software Architecture Matters in Custom Software Development

 The Foundation Problem Nobody Talks About

 Software architecture is the skeleton of your application.
 Get it wrong, and everything you build on top becomes unstable.
 Get it right, and you can scale, pivot, and adapt without tearing everything down.
+This is the part of custom software development that decides your ceiling.

 But here’s the uncomfortable truth.